 Solly Angel, New York University, U.S.A

-The New Urban Periphery, 1990-2015: Findings form a Global Sample of Cities
+The New Urban Periphery, 1990-2015: Findings from a Global Sample of Cities

 Shlomo (Solly) Angel is a Professor of City Planning and Director of the NYU Urban Expansion Program at the Marron Institute of Urban Management and the Stern School of Business at New York University.
 Shlomo holds an architecture degree and a doctorate in City and Regional Planning from the University of California at Berkeley.
 He is the author and co-author of numerous books and articles including A Pattern Language (1977), Housing Policy Matters (2000), Planet of Cities (2012) and Atlas of Urban Expansion—2016 Edition (2016).